Vantaa: Geography

-Location

 Vantaa is located in southern Finland, in the region of Uusimaa and the Helsinki sub-region.
 It is separated from the Gulf of Finland by Helsinki.
 Prior to the abolition of Finnish provinces in 2009, Vantaa was a part of the Southern Finland Province.

 The city borders Helsinki, the Finnish capital, which is to the south and southwest.
 Other neighbouring municipalities are Espoo to the west; Nurmijärvi, Kerava, and Tuusula to the north; and Sipoo to the east.
 Vantaa is a part of the Finnish Capital Region, which is the inner core of the Helsinki capital region.

 Subdivision

 Vantaa is divided into seven major regions (suuralueet, storområden): Tikkurila (Dickursby), Hakunila (Håkansböle), Koivukylä (Björkby), Korso, Aviapolis, Myyrmäki (Myrbacka), and Kivistö.
 These major regions are then divided into a total of 60 city districts, the most populated of which are Myyrmäki, Martinlaakso, Hakunila, and Pakkala.